Best Black Friday Fitness Equipment Deals See Deals

 Obé Fitness is unique in that it’s designed for women, has cycle tracking capabilities, and pre- and postnatal workouts.
 However, it’s also similar to some of the popular fitness platforms we’ve tested including iFIT and Peloton with different modes of exercise with less focus on progressive programming over time.

-In the comparison below we have obé Fitness side-by-side with the Peloton app, one of the most popular apps for on-demand fitness and live classes.
+In the comparison below we have obé Fitness side-by-side with the Peloton app, one of the most popular workout apps for on-demand fitness and live classes.
 The main difference is the fact the Peloton app centers around Peloton equipment.
 While it’s not necessary to own a Peloton-branded treadmill, the app will have tons of machine-based cardio workouts whereas the obé Fitness app has much less equipment-specific workouts when it comes to cardio.

-If you’re interested in our hands-on experience, check out our Peloton app review
+If you’re interested in our hands-on experience, check out our Peloton app review.

 Obé FitnessPeloton